-If we have to make a significant change or cancel, we will tell you as soon as possible.
-If there is time to do so before departure, we will offer you the choice of one of the following three options;
+If we have to make a major change or cancel, we will tell you as soon as possible and if there is time to do so before departure, we will offer you the choice of:

 Period before departure a significant change or cancellation is notified to you / Compensation payable per person (excluding infants)